Visitor Centers

 costs $8/adult.
 360/274-2140

-the Forest Learning Center are
+Forest Learning Center is FREE !

 The fees for Johnston Ridge Visitor